david-pitre-csiq/PowerShell-Scripts/Disable-LegacyBlockCiphers/README.md

 ## Security Note

 This script is designed to enhance system security by managing legacy block cipher settings.
-Always use caution when modifying system settings and ensure you have proper authorization before running this script in a production environment.
+Always use caution when modifying system settings and ensure you have proper authorisation before running this script in a production environment.